 1. What is the correct notice period for serving a section 21 notice?

-For any notice served before 31 May 2021, the correct notice period is 6 months.
+For any notice served before 31 May 2021, the correct notice period is six months.
+From 1 June 2021, the correct notice period is four months.
+From 1 October 2021 the notice period will be two months, as it was pre-pandemic.

 2. What are the correct notice periods for serving section 8 notices?

-The following applies to all section 8 notices served before 31 May 2021.
+The following applies to all section 8 notices served after 1 June 2021.

-Six months’ notice is required if less than six months rent is owed.
-Four weeks’ notice is required if more than six months rent is owed and four weeks’ notice in the event of serious antisocial behaviour.
+Four months’ notice is required if less than four months’ rent is owed.
+Four weeks’ notice is required if more than Four months’ rent is owed and four weeks’ notice in the event of serious antisocial behaviour.
 Other notice periods include:

-- Original tenant has died - 3 months
+- Original tenant has died - two months

-- No right to rent - 3 months
+- No right to rent - two weeks

 3. Are possession proceedings possible?